-Viewers will also learn important information about the hearing conservation program.
-Topics include how noise can damage hearing, using and fitting earplugs, canal caps and earmuffs, the medical surveillance program, importance of protecting against off-job noise, signs and symptoms of hearing loss and preventing further hearing loss once damage has occurred.
+The hearing conservation program: a system designed to identify and control harmful workplace noise while providing workers with training, personal protective equipment and medical monitoring to prevent hearing loss.
+This video provides viewers with important information about the various elements of the hearing conservation program.
+Topics include how noise can damage hearing, using and fitting earplugs and ear muffs, the medical surveillance program, dangers of off-job noise and signs and symptoms of hearing loss.